-I will share with you tips and tricks on building, maintaining and flying mini quad (aka racing drones.
-Some of which also apply to other RC quadcopters.
+Here are a ton of tips and tricks on building, maintaining and flying mini quad (aka FPV racing drones).
+Some of which also apply to RC models in general.

 Quadcopter Building Tips